 i Regulated authorities

-All federal executive agencies are subject to the FAR, subject to a few exceptions (e.g., Federal Aviation Administration, United States Postal Service, the Tennessee Valley Authority, and Amtrak).
+All federal executive agencies are subject to the FAR, subject to only a few exceptions (e.g., Federal Aviation Administration, United States Postal Service, the Tennessee Valley Authority and Amtrak).

 ii Regulated contracts

-The FAR and various agency FAR supplements govern public procurement regardless of sector, though the specific provisions that apply depend on the contract type (e.g., services versus goods versus construction, commercial items versus non-commercial items, firm-fixed price versus cost reimbursement), contract value and other considerations.
-With few exceptions, the FAR requires that all contracts be awarded competitively, which means that all responsible offerors are eligible to compete for award, or for awards set aside for certain types of business concerns (i.e., awards set-aside for small businesses).9 If an agency chooses to award a contract without competition, the contracting officer must typically complete a 'justification and approval' and obtain approval for a sole source award, based on the specifically identified circumstances set forth in the FAR.10
+The FAR and agency FAR supplements govern public procurement regardless of sector, although specific provisions depend on the contract type (e.g., services versus goods versus construction, commercial items versus non-commercial items, firm-fixed price versus cost reimbursement), contract value and other considerations.
+With only a few exceptions, the FAR requires all contracts to be awarded competitively, which means all responsible offerors are eligible to compete for award or for awards set aside for certain types of business concerns (i.e., set aside for small businesses).17 If an agency chooses to award a contract without competition, the contracting officer must typically complete a 'justification and approval' and obtain approval for a sole source award, based on specifically identified circumstances set out in the FAR.18

 Certain clauses within the FAR are only included in contracts above a certain dollar threshold.
-While that threshold may vary by clause, all contracts that fall below the micro-purchase threshold (currently US$3,500, but US$10,000 for GSA11, DoD12) are exempt from the requirements for competition.13 In addition, contracts at or below the simplified acquisition threshold (currently US$150,000, but US$250,000 for GSA14, DoD15) may be awarded using a simplified acquisition process and include only a limited number of FAR clauses.16 Furthermore, the FAR allows for a streamlined acquisition process for the acquisition of 'commercial items,' as defined by FAR 2.101, which includes both items and services, and generally includes products 'of a type' offered for sale to the general public, or such products that have undergone minor modifications or modifications 'of a type' offered to the general public.
+While that threshold may vary by clause, all contracts that fall below the micro-purchase threshold (currently US$10,000) are exempt from the requirements for competition.19 In addition, contracts at or below the simplified acquisition threshold (currently US$250,000) may be awarded using a simplified acquisition process and include only a limited number of FAR clauses.20 Furthermore, the FAR allows for a streamlined acquisition process for the acquisition of 'commercial items', as defined by FAR 2.101, which includes both items and services, and generally includes products 'of a type' offered for sale to the general public or such products that have undergone minor modifications or modifications of a type offered to the general public.

-The Anti-Assignment Act, 41 USC Section 6305, prohibits the assignment of a government contract from one entity to another without the government's consent, but the FAR dictates specific procedures for executing a novation agreement among the parties (the transferee, transferor, and the government), a process that requires early and active engagement with the customer agency in the event of an internal reorganisation, merger, or an asset purchase.
+The Anti-Assignment Act, 41 USC Section 6305, prohibits the assignment of a government contract from one entity to another without government consent, but the FAR dictates specific procedures for executing a novation agreement among the parties (the transferee, transferor and the government), a process that requires early and active engagement with the customer agency in the event of an internal reorganisation, merger or an asset purchase.

-Other transaction authority (OTA) refers to a set of statutes that allow certain agencies to enter into agreements which are exempt from the FAR and many statutes that apply to procurement contracts, grants, and cooperative agreements.
-While OTAs have been around since 1958, they have grown in popularity as the DoD has made a special push to leverage its OTA authority to quickly award contracts without having to engaging in the traditional FAR procurement process.17 The DoD currently has permanent authority to award OTAs for research, prototype and production purposes.18 Other agencies with OT authority include NASA and the Departments of Energy and Homeland Security.
+Other transaction authority (OTA) refers to a set of statutes that allow certain agencies to enter into agreements that are exempt from the FAR and many statutes that apply to procurement contracts, grants and cooperative agreements.
+While OTAs have been around since 1958, they have grown in popularity as DoD has made a special push to leverage its OTA authority as opposed to the traditional FAR procurement process.21 DoD currently has permanent authority to award OTAs for research, prototype and production purposes.22 Other agencies with OT authority include NASA and the Departments of Energy and Homeland Security.

 Special contractual forms